-What to Pack When Going to Residential Addiction Treatment
+What to Pack for Residential Addiction Treatment

 What to bring to rehab is important and strategically planning what to pack can ensure that your stay is as comfortable, productive and positive as possible.
 While each residential treatment program has its own policies and recommendations regarding the items clients should bring and, just as importantly, what they shouldn’t bring, these guidelines can serve as a starting point for your packing.

 You will want to bring picture ID and your health insurance card.
 Even if you are not using insurance to cover the cost of treatment, certain expenses incurred during treatment (such as medications and lab work) can still be billed to your insurance.

 During your time in addiction treatment, you should be as comfortable as possible.
 That means bringing clothing that is easy to care for, tasteful, and appropriate for the environment.